Maurice Evans, Firework Collector

 Maurice with his exploding fruit.

-Maurice with his barrel of gunpowder
+Maurice with his barrel of gunpowder.

 Maurice with his grenades.

-Maurice with two favourite rockets.
+Maurice with a couple of favourite rockets.

 Firework photographs copyright © Simon Costin